sofwerx/safehouse-scada/README.md

-# Nerf Gun Documentation
+# SCADA - Nerf Gun System
-Various scripts for Nerf Gun setup in Safehouse
+This project uses an Allen-Bradley PLC to control the Automated Nerf Gun System that detects AK47 objects.
+This is the SCADA Lane implementaion of the Mad Jack project at SOFWERX.

 ## Tools
 * Rockwell Automation Software RSLogix 5000